 Doulas do not advise, but provide informational support to enable you to make informed decisions about your maternity care.
 Doulas support different kinds of births and different parenting choices.
 They do not take a clinical role but work alongside midwives and doctors.

-Birth doulas provide continuous support, for women and couples, through pregnancy, labour and birth and the immediate postnatal time.
-Postnatal doulas provide flexible practical and emotional support postnatally for new mothers and families in their own homes.
+Birth doulas provide continuous support through pregnancy, labour and birth and the immediate postnatal time.
+Postnatal doulas provide flexible practical and emotional support postnatally for families in their own homes.
 Some doulas work as both birth and postnatal doulas, while others work only as birth doulas or postnatal doulas.
+Find out more below.

-Birth doulas support women and families who are planning all kind of birth, from planned caesarean birth or early epidural to home water birth.
+Birth doulas support women, birthing people and families who are planning all kinds of birth, from planned caesarean birth or early epidural to home water birth.

-Antenatally, a birth doula will usually meet with the mother-to-be (and her partner if applicable) at least twice, and be available for phone or email support as questions or concerns arise.
+Antenatally, a birth doula will usually meet with the client at least twice, and be available for phone or email support as questions or concerns arise.
 They will have the opportunity to talk over any concerns, work out their birth preferences and get to know their doula.